Are you looking to beef up your podcast cover art? Wondering how to create a memorable artwork or a logo for your show?

-Your podcast cover art is the first experience potential listeners have with your show as they browse on Apple Podcasts, Google Podcasts, Spotify, or their favorite podcast app.
+FACT: Podcast cover art is the first experience potential listeners have with your show as they browse on Apple Podcasts, Google Podcasts, Spotify, or their favorite podcast app.

 First, let’s talk about the technical stuff.
 Make sure you are podcast cover art meets this criteria precisely for maximum visibility.
 If it doesn’t, the podcast directories may fail to display your image or refuse to display your show entirely.

 - Your podcast art should be square.
 Make it 3000 pixels by 3000 pixels.
-This way it will look good everywhere, even when it’s scaled down.
+This way it will look good everywhere, even when scaled down.
 1400 pixels by 1400 pixels is the minimum for Apple Podcasts.